ShivamaniG/Vyb-AI-Assignment/README.md

 ## 📌 Files and Their Roles

+- `main.py`:
+  - The main entry point of the application, this file runs the Flask server and exposes the APIs (/analyze_dish and /analyze_multiple_dishes).
+It ties together the core pipeline for processing dish names and returning nutrition analysis.
+It initializes the Flask app and sets up routes for the API endpoints.
+The file integrates the core pipeline functions from `utils/pipeline.py`, `utils/nutrition.py`, and `utils/dish_mapping.py`, managing the logic for receiving dish names, processing them through the pipeline, and returning the results in a JSON format.
+This serves as the main server process for both single dish and multiple dish nutrition analysis.

+-
 - `utils/pipeline.py`:
-  Main pipeline – uses `fetch_ingredients()` to query Gemini, converts units, maps to nutrition DB, calculates nutrition, identifies dish type and category, and scales nutrition to 1 katori (based on yield and category weight).
+  - The heart of the pipeline, this file orchestrates the entire analysis for a single dish.
+It uses the `fetch_ingredients()` function to query the Gemini LLM and obtain ingredients and their quantities for the given dish name.
+The file includes unit conversion logic for ingredients, utilizing the `measurement_ref.json` file, and maps ingredients to the nutrition database in `nutrition.csv`.
+It calculates the total nutrition for all ingredients and identifies the dish type and weight using `food_categories.csv`.
+Finally, it scales the nutrition values based on the dish's yield and weight category.

 - `utils/nutrition.py`:
   - `map_ingredients_to_nutrition()`: Uses fuzzy logic to match ingredients to entries in `nutrition.csv`.